FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 Congratulations!
 You have completed the final project for this course.
 Do not log out of the lab environment (you can close the browser though) or delete any of the artifacts created during the lab, as these will be needed for grading.

 > **Note:** Please delete your project from Openshift Console & SN labs environment before signing out to ensure that further labs requiring the use of OpenShift console run correctly.
-To do the same, click on this Link.
+To do the same, click on <a href='https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/cc201/labs/4_IntroOpenShift/oc___snlabs_proj_deletion.md.html'>Link</a>

 ## Changelog
 | Date | Version | Changed by | Change Description |